oliverdaff/iceberg-rs/crates-io.md

  **A Rust implementation of Iceberg.**

 ---

-The [Iceberg](https://iceberg.apache.org/) table format is an open table format for analytic datasets.
-This project is a Rust implementation of the [Iceberg spec](https://iceberg.apache.org/spec/)
+The [Iceberg](https://iceberg.apache.org/) is an open table format for analytic datasets.
+It is very convenient to access the Iceberg table information to do things like view schema details, track changes, and view snapshots.
+This project is a Rust implementation of the [Iceberg spec](https://iceberg.apache.org/spec/).

 ## Iceberg-rs in action